50 things to do in Cape Town for under R50

 There are so many ways to enjoy what Cape Town has to offer without spending a fortune.
-Here are 50 ways to explore this gorgeous city for a mere R50 or less.
+Here are 50 things to do in Cape Town for a mere R50 or less.

 TAKE A HOP-ON HOP-OFF TRAIN TRIP ALONG THE SOUTHERN LINE RAIL ROUTE